syncfusion-content/winui-docs/winui/DataGrid/UI-Customization.md

 ## Styling RowHeader

-The appearance of header row can be customized by using `SyncfusionGridHeaderCellControlBackground` and `SyncfusionGridHeaderCellControlForeground` these key's.
+The appearance of row header can be customized by using `SyncfusionGridRowHeaderCellBackground`, `SyncfusionGridRowHeaderIndentCellBackground` and
+`SyncfusionDataGridRowHeaderCellCurrentRowIconFill` these key's.

 {% tabs %}
 {% highlight xaml %}